-Composite PMI in South Africa averaged 49.06 points from 2013 until 2021, reaching an all time high of 52.70 points in October of 2014 and a record low of 32.50 points in May of 2020.
+Composite PMI in South Africa averaged 49.33 points from 2013 until 2022, reaching an all time high of 53.70 points in April of 2021 and a record low of 32.50 points in May of 2020.
 This page provides - South Africa Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa IHS Markit PMI - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.
+South Africa S&P Global PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Composite PMI in South Africa is expected to be 46.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite PMI in South Africa to stand at 50.00 in 12 months time.
-In the long-term, the South Africa IHS Markit PMI is projected to trend around 51.00 points in 2022, according to our econometric models.
+Composite PMI in South Africa is expected to be 51.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa S&P Global PMI is projected to trend around 51.80 points in 2023 and 52.40 points in 2024, according to our econometric models.